 Grievance procedure is a mean of dispute resolution used to address complaints by employees, suppliers, customers, and/or competitors.
 This procedure should be in place to maintain a congenial working environment within any organization.
 In the study, findings revealed that three-fourth (75%) companies have this practice.
 Ten percent (10%) of the companies have not implemented any such procedure for their employees.
-The remaining 15% of the can know what is expected to them and how they will be the margins of authority and responsibility related to respondents preferred not to state anything regarding this issue.
+The remaining 15% of the respondents preferred not to state anything regarding this issue.